jankomag/uli-nz/README.md

-# This is the repository for my dissertation project on creating and
+# This is the repository for my dissertation project
-analysing an Urban Liveability Index for New Zealand cities
+Topic: Creating and analysing an Urban Liveability Index for New Zealand cities
 ### More details will follow